tvergilio/student/README.md

 The application integrates with the [Finance microservice](https://github.com/tvergilio/finance) via REST.
    1. When a student is created, a request is sent to the Finance microservice to create an account.
    2. When you enrol in a course, a request is sent to the Finance microservice to create an invoice.
-   3. Upon checking the eligibility to graduate, a request is sent to the Finance microservice to see if there are any outstanding payments.
+   3. Upon checking the eligibility to graduate, a request is sent to the Finance microservice to see if there are any outstanding invoices.

 ### 3. Library
 The application integrates with the [Library microservice](https://github.com/AidanCurley/CESBooks) via REST.